 Responsible Teen Myth

-Fact All teen drivers are at higher risk because they lack driving experience and judgment that only come with time and driving.
+All teen drivers are at higher risk because they lack driving experience and judgment that only comes with time and driving.

 Experienced Driver Myth

-Myth My teen had plenty of practice driving during driver education and the 50 hours of required practice so is not at risk.
+My teen had plenty of practice driving before they got their license so is not at risk.